 [E.] H. The Department shall restrict admission or close the operation of [a special care unit] an Alzheimer’s and Dementia Special Care Unit if the Department determines that the facility has not demonstrated compliance with this regulation or the health or safety of residents is at risk.

-.27 Alzheimer’s/Dementia Special Care
+.30 Alzheimer’s and Dementia Special Care Services

 A. The manager of a facility which provides care to one or more individuals with dementia, including a probable or confirmed diagnosis of Alzheimer’s disease or a related disorder, shall ensure the requirements of this regulation are met.